-BakerHostetler is home to nearly 1,000 lawyers across 16 offices throughout the U.S. The firm maintains the requisite laundry list of BigCorp clients, as well as a small yet respectable lobbying practice.
+BakerHostetler is home to over 1,000 lawyers across 17 offices throughout the U.S. The firm maintains the requisite laundry list of BigCorp clients, as well as a small yet respectable lobbying practice.

 A Little Investment

 BakerHostetler was founded in 1916 on the strength of a $1,500 investment by three lawyers in Cleveland.
 The firm has long been active in the political world, with namesake Newton Baker serving as a Secretary of War during World War I. A few years later, BakerHostetler attorneys represented private utility companies in their nearly 20-year fight against New Deal legislation that authorized the creation of massive public power projects.
 BakerHostetler lawyers later went on to advise a number of key players in the Watergate and Iran-Contra scandals.
 Today, t...